Scenic Rim Regional Council

 - A smaller percentage of local workers who travelled by train (0.1% compared to 3.2%)

-The largest changes in the method of travel of work of the workforce in the Scenic Rim Regional Council between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the Scenic Rim Regional Council between 2011 and 2016 were:

 - Car, as driver (+725 local workers)